 - Concussions

 Closed head injuries are not always immediately obvious.
 Many people who bang their heads in an accident assume they’re okay if they didn’t lose consciousness.
 Brain bleed symptoms can occur even after low-impact accidents, such as falling on a slippery floor.
+Bleeding can occur around the brain, particularly in the spaces between the three membrane layers that protect the brain, such as the dura mater.

-Types of Brain Bleeds
+Types of Intracranial Hemorrhage

 The second type of brain bleed is known as a subarachnoid hemorrhage.
 The brain is surrounded by a thin membrane called the arachnoid membrane.
 If a blood vessel that passes through the arachnoid membrane breaks, the bleeding can fill up the space between your brain and its protective membrane.